discordjs/guide/guide/oauth2/README.md

 }
 ```

-Now, that you have to exchange this code with Discord for an access token.
+Now you have to exchange this code with Discord for an access token.
 To do this, you need your `client_id` and `client_secret`.
 If you've forgotten them, head over to [your applications](https://discordapp.com/developers/applications) and get them.
 You can use `node-fetch` to make requests to Discord; you can install it with `npm i node-fetch`.
-Note that Discord does not accept tokens passed through `encodeUriComponent`.

 Require `node-fetch` and make your request.